 Once you have your initial search results, you may want to narrow or broaden your search.

-Broaden your search results by using OR between similar terms nested in brackets.
+Broaden your search results by using OR between similar terms.

 *Please note that the default search in Omni includes the holdings of Queen's University Library AND the physical holdings of our Omni partner libraries in Ontario.